For anyone that lives in California, this wonderful article written by the UC Riverside Spider Research group should calm your fears a bit…

 - Females will detach their webs every night, so that they fall onto their egg sacs and provide another layer of protection for their eggs (spider behavior is SO incredible!
 See Carico, 1984 for more information)

 - Similar to P. oweni, individuals will occasionally aggregate on trees or bushes, in areas with high prey density and numerous web support structures.
 Some will even share support lines, though they keep their own, individual retreats.
 It is likely that they do this to increase prey capture efficiency (See Buskirk, 1986 for more info)

 - The horizontal, dome shape of their webs has caused some controversy as to what family this spider really belongs to, as webs like this are usually characteristic of spiders in the Linyphiidae family.
 Many orbweavers build the classic, vertical, spiraling webs that most picture when trying to imagine a spider web.
 However, morphology and behavior tend to place these spiders into the Araneidae family, and most researchers believe, nowadays, that the M. lemniscata web structure is simply a classic example of convergent evolution with the Linyphiidae family web structure.

 Many people think that the characteristic mark of a spider bite is two symmetrical marks in the middle of a bite.
 Sort of like this (Note: do not search for “spider bite” under Google Images if you are easily grossed out):

 The easiest way to tell if a bite is from a spider or not is to catch the perpetrator in the act.
 Unfortunately, once you notice a bite, it is usually too late.
-If you are really worried that you’ve been bitten by one of the few dangerous spiders out there, then there will be other symptoms to look for.
-The number of bites that you see may hint at whether it is a spider bite or not, but is not a form of diagnosis, alone.
+If you are really worried that you’ve been bitten by one of the few dangerous spiders out there, then there will be other symptoms to look for (see Mayo Clinic description of symptoms of deadly North American spiders).